Blake-Stanley/Simon-Game/README.md

-Recreation of the Simon game in Python using Pygame.
+# Recreation of the Simon game in Python using Pygame.

 ## Logic, graphics code, and main.py written by Blake Stanley | Art by Vaughn Johnson | "Sound" folder written by Jack Anderson

-Currently unfinished...

 # How to Download: